YangDai2003/OpenNote-Compose/README.md

 # OpenNote

 OpenNote is a modern Android note-taking application built entirely with Compose.
-It is developed using Kotlin(Compose), and uses Gradle with Kotlin DSL for building the project.
+It is developed using Kotlin (Compose) and follows the MVVM (Model-View-ViewModel) architecture pattern along with Clean Architecture principles.

 ## Notice